pentzzsolt/sass-is-int/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* [Legends tell](https://stackoverflow.com/questions/10669351/test-if-value-is-an-integer-in-sass) that the wonderful [Chris Eppstein](https://twitter.com/chriseppstein) is the original author of this problem.
+* [Legends tell](https://stackoverflow.com/questions/10669351/test-if-value-is-an-integer-in-sass) that the wonderful [Chris Eppstein](https://twitter.com/chriseppstein) is the original author of this solution.
 He's awesome and you should follow him on Twitter.